Forward vs Reverse Proxies: Direction Matters

 Interview Insight: AWS ELB automatically pools connections.
 Google Cloud LB uses a default pool of 100 connections per backend.

-- Reverse Proxy Mode: Protects the Server (Shield).
-The User doesn’t know who the Server is.
+- Reverse Proxy (LB): Protects the Server.
+The User sees the Proxy’s IP.

-- Firewall Mode: The Reverse Proxy detects a threat (Bot) and BLOCKS it before it reaches the server.
+- Firewall Mode: The Proxy inspects and BLOCKS malicious traffic.

 - Forward Proxy: Client-side.
 For Anonymity (VPN).